 Learn the symptoms, types, treatments and management of this autoimmune disease.

-An estimated 1 million adults in the United States live with multiple sclerosis, according to the National Multiple Sclerosis Society.
+An estimated 1 million adults in the U.S. live with multiple sclerosis (MS), according to the National Multiple Sclerosis Society.
 MS is an autoimmune disease of the central nervous system, meaning the condition affects the brain and spinal cord.

-“The average age at the time of diagnosis is around 29 years old, with a female-to-male ratio approaching 4:1,” said John Kramer, PA, of the Vanderbilt Multiple Sclerosis Center.
+“The average age at the time of diagnosis is around 29 years old, with a female-to-male ratio approaching 4:1,” said John Kramer, a physician assistant with the Vanderbilt Multiple Sclerosis Center.
 “So this is commonly a condition that affects young women.”
 He added that the typical age range at the time of diagnosis is 20 to 50.
 About 5% of cases affect people under 18 in what’s known as pediatric-onset MS.

 Multiple sclerosis symptoms